coderefinery/modular-type-along/content/solution.md

 ## Checklist

 - Start with notebook
+- Add statistics (mean temperature)
+- Add precipitation
-- Generalize from 1 figure to 3 figures
+- Generalize from January to also February and March data
 - Abstract code into functions
+- Move from notebook to script
 - From functions with side-effects towards stateless functions
-- Move from notebook to script
 - Initialize git
 - Add `requirements.txt`
 - Add test
-- **Add command line interface**
+- Add command line interface
+- Show how a workflow solution could look
 - Split into multiple files/modules